 A parliamentary reform committee was established to prepare the reform; its starting point was universal suffrage pledged by the Emperor.
 The committee discussion addressed women's right to vote and stand for elections on a principal level, but the opposing statements were weak.
 The committee's proposal for a new Parliament Act was presented to the Emperor in February and was discussed by the Estates in May, 1906.

-The Estates approved the Parliament Act and Elections Act on 1 June, and the Emperor's confirmation was granted in July.
+the Parliament Act and Elections Act on 1 June, and the Emperor's confirmation was granted in July.
 The fundamentally radical reform was conducted at a notably fast pace.

 The higher estates opposed the transition to a unicameral system and removing the criteria of right to vote, not as much the political rights being extended to apply to women.
 They yielded to the reforms because of, on one hand, the pressure from the crowds but also due to the situation in Russia.